RetICL: Sequential Retrieval of In-Context Examples with Reinforcement Learning: Qualitative Analysis

 \subsection{Latent Space Analysis}

 In order to identify features in the selected examples that are being emphasized by RetICL, we perform a visual analysis of the example embeddings in the model's latent space.
-Specifically, we transform each example embedding $\mathbf{e}$ into the model's latent space using the right half of the bilinear from the $\phi$ function, i.e., $\mathbf{W}_a\mathbf{e}$.
-We note that because maximizing $\phi(S_t,e)$ is equivalent to maximizing $\langle \mathbf{h}_t, \mathbf{W}_a\mathbf{e} \rangle$, the most likely example to select at $S_t$ is the example where $\mathbf{W}_a\mathbf{e}$ is closest to $\mathbf{h}_t$ in the latent space\footnote{The equivalence between maximum inner product and minimum distance is not guaranteed in the general case, but is true in our case because the $\mathbf{e}$ vectors are normalized.}.
-We can thus infer that examples that are close in the latent space have similar likelihood of being selected by the policy, which enables us to manually examine the policy's rankings by examining patterns in local regions of latent example embeddings.
+Specifically, we transform each example embedding $\mathbf{e}$ into the model's latent space using the right half of the bilinear term in $\phi$, i.e., $\mathbf{W}_a\mathbf{e}$.
+We note that since maximizing $\phi(S_t,e)$ is equivalent to maximizing the inner product $\langle \mathbf{h}_t, \mathbf{W}_a\mathbf{e} \rangle$, the most likely example to be selected is the one where $\mathbf{W}_a\mathbf{e}$ is closest to $\mathbf{h}_t$ in the latent space.\footnote{Maximum inner product and minimum distance are equivalent in our case since $\mathbf{e}$ is normalized.} Therefore, analyzing local regions in the example embedding space reveals how RetICL's learned policy ranks examples.

-For both TabMWP and GSM8K, we randomly select 1,000 examples from the example corpus and then apply t-SNE \cite{tsne} to reduce their embeddings to 2 dimensions for visualization.
-Additionally, for the same sets of examples, we also visualize their pre-trained S-BERT embeddings in the same way, in order to demonstrate how inter-example similarities change after RetICL training.
-We color points based on the number of steps in an example's solution, with red being the least, green being the most, and yellow being in the middle.
+For both TabMWP and GSM8K, we randomly select 1,000 examples from the corpus and then apply t-SNE \cite{tsne} to reduce their embeddings to 2 dimensions for visualization.
+Additionally, for the same sets of examples, we also visualize their pre-trained S-BERT embeddings in the same way in order to demonstrate how inter-example similarities change after RetICL training.
+We summarize our findings here and show the visualizations with a more detailed analysis in Supplementary Material \ref{sec:latent-space}.